 The three gateways map to the three servers in your Production environment cluster and retain static IP addresses.
 It is fully redundant and highly available at every level:

 - Three-server cluster comprising all Magento services, including the database and web server

 Your Pro plan backup and recovery approach uses a high-availability architecture combined with full-system backups.
 We replicate each Project—all data, code, and assets—across three separate AWS Availability Zones, each zone with a separate data center.

-In addition to the redundancy of the high-availability architecture, there is a full system backup every six hours that includes the file system and the database.
-We retain the backups according to the following schedule:
+In addition to the redundancy of the high-availability architecture, Magento Commerce Cloud provides incremental backups, which include the file system and the database, every hour for the last 24 hours of operation.
+After the 24-hour period, we retain the backups according to the following schedule: